Glossary term

 Minespider commentary

-Battery item is the granularity question behind the passport: which facts belong to this individual battery, and which can be inherited from a model, batch, supplier, or chemistry record.
-Getting this distinction right prevents teams from duplicating every data point while still preserving the item-level evidence needed for identity, status, and lifecycle updates.
+Battery item is the granularity question behind the passport and the item-level granularity control for evidence routing.
+It defines which facts belong to this individual battery and which can be inherited from a model, batch, supplier, or chemistry record, while certification records can remain linked without losing traceability.

 Common confusions

-- Do not treat battery item as the same thing as battery model; a model can cover many item-level batteries.
+• Treating battery item as the same thing as battery model; a model can describe shared design characteristics for many items.